dentarg/auth0-blog/_posts/2017-06-16-cakefest-summary-day-two.markdown

 ![CakeFest Attendees](https://cdn.auth0.com/blog/cakefest/attendees.png)
 _CakeFest Attendees_

-[Larry Masters](https:twitter.com/phpnut) has announced that next year's CakeFest will happen in NashVille.
+[Larry Masters](https:twitter.com/phpnut) has announced that next year's CakeFest will happen in Nashville.

 ## Conclusion

 The final day of CakeFest was amazing.
-The speakers were great, and the sessions were lively and very educative.
+The speakers were great, and the sessions were lively and very informative.
 Kudos to [Megan](https://twitter.com/megslalk) and the team for organizing such an amazing event.

-If you are new to *CakePHP*, check out this [excellent tutorial](https://auth0.com/blog/creating-your-first-cakephp-app) that introduces you to the framework and teaches you how to create your first app and add authentication to it.
+If you are new to *CakePHP*, check out this [excellent tutorial](https://auth0.com/blog/creating-your-first-cakephp-app) that introduces you to the framework and teaches you how to create your first app as well as add authentication to it.